 A lobster attacks Roger (Jon Heder) in the new movie School for Scoundrels.
 Heder plays a nervous, timid character who seeks the help of Dr. P (Billy Bob Thornton) at a secret confidence-building school.

-Costner, Kutcher conquer new roles

-By Hana Manal Contributor

-Riveting, motivational and passionately entertaining, The Guardian provides audiences with a sensational story sequence.

-MOVIEREVIEW

-After watching the first 30 minutes, viewers would expect the scenes in the movie to be somewhat similar to any other inspirational film; however, The Guardian breaks all commonplaces regarding dramatically action-packed

-flicks.

-In an unfortunate and slightly overly theatrical accident, Ben Randall (Kevin Costner) is disillusioned with his job, marriage and the apparent success of his life as a Coast Guard Rescue Swimmer.
-After the death of his best friend and a devastating divorce, Randall is
+ERNST & YOUNG Quality In Everything We Do Costner, Kutcher conquer new roles By Hana Manal Riveting, motivational and passionately entertaining, The Guardian provides audiences with a sensational story sequence.
+MOVIEREVIEW After watching the first 30 minutes, viewers would expect the scenes in the movie to be somewhat similar to any other inspirational film; however, The Guardian breaks all commonplaces regarding dramatically action-packed flicks.
+In an unfortunate and slightly overly theatrical accident, Ben Randall (Kevin Costner) is disillusioned with his job, marriage and apparent success of his life as a Coast Guard Rescue Swimmer.
+After the death of his best friend and a devastating divorce, Randall is repositioned as a teacher at the A School for potential rescuers.
+Like any drama, Jake Fischer rugged appearance.